 Gender Apartheid

-One State, Afghanistan (representing the recognized government, not the Taliban), expressed its continued support for the inclusion of gender apartheid as a crime against humanity in a future convention.
+A broad coalition of States have consistently expressed support for the codification of gender apartheid in the Draft Articles in previous sessions.
+In October, Afghanistan (representing the recognized government, not the Taliban), expressed its continued support for the inclusion of gender apartheid as a crime against humanity in a future convention.
 While discussing the effects of the current Taliban rule, Afghanistan noted that “one of the most alarming developments has been the institutionalization of gender apartheid in Afghanistan.”
 The delegate went on to explain that “the denial of education and employment opportunities for women is not simply a violation of their rights, it’s an assault on the very foundation of Afghan society” a “broader strategy of persecution that the international community cannot ignore.”

 Gender Justice

-Colombia, Spain, and Myanmar commented on the need to include a gender perspective in a future convention on crimes against humanity.
+Colombia, Spain, and Myanmar commented at the October session on the need to include a gender perspective in a future convention on crimes against humanity.
 Colombia highlighted that women are uniquely impacted by the nature of crimes against humanity, and that this “need[s] to be addressed” in order to achieve inclusive justice.
 Spain expressed support for “the inclusion of a gender-based perspective in the articles.”
 Myanmar also expressed its support for an international convention, specifically highlighting the effects of current atrocities on women and girls in Myanmar as an example of why a convention on crimes against humanity is so needed.
 “Since the illegal coup attempt in February 2021,” the delegate said, “over 5,700 were brutally killed [by] the military junta.
 Over 3.4 million people [have been] displaced.
 Over 18.6 million people are in urgent need of humanitarian [assistance], [the] majority of them are women and girls.”

 Seven other States specifically highlighted the need to include a progressive perspective on sexual and/or gender-based violence in a future convention.
 Denmark, who spoke on behalf of the Nordic Group – Denmark, Finland, Iceland, Norway, and Sweden – stated that a convention on crimes against humanity “could reflect evolving definitions under customary international law and contribute to increasing prevention and accountability for grave human rights violations, including sexual and gender-based crimes.”
 Likewise, Spain noted that “a future convention could provide the unique opportunity to reflect on progress in international criminal law with regard to the concept of sexual crimes and gender-based violence.”
 While expressing a more negative view on the exclusion of the Rome Statute of the International Criminal Court’s (Rome Statute) definition of the word “gender,” Niger expressed support for a focus on sexual violence, saying that women and girls are “raped and subject to other forms of sexual violence” that “have to be considered as crimes against humanity.”